SmartDataAnalytics/Sparqlify/README.md

 ## Roadmap
 The following improvements are planned (currently in no particular order):

-* Get rid of the Sparqlify-namespace, and make the term-constructors first class entities.
 * Support of the GRAPH keyword in the construct clause of the view definitions.
 * Optimizations of LEFT-JOINS (Optional-Clauses)
-* Support for the `COUNT` keyword
 * Support for generic Aggregate functions
 * Configurable rewrites of SPARQL->SQL predicates (so make every SQL predicate available on the Sparql level)
 * Support for other relational database systems besides PostgreSQL.